Ninoh-FOX/OpenRGH/README.md

 scp rootfs.squashfs root@10.1.1.2:/media/system/update_r.bin

-Reboot the Zero to activate the new kernel or rootfs.
-Don't use the reset button: part of the kernel may not have been flushed from the write cache yet.
+Reboot the RG350 to activate the new kernel or rootfs.
+Don't use the reset button: part of the kernel or of the rootfs may not have been flushed from the write cache yet.

 You can use: